 – Identification of pest symptom and effective use of organic and inorganic pesticides to control crops at the right time.

-This intervention might need CSA missions before the objective is complete.
+This intervention might need 3 missions before the objective is complete.

 Intervention attendue du volontaire

-• Analysis of READA’s team capacities and needs in on CSA techniques
+• Analysis of READA’s team capacities and needs in CSA techniques

 • Based on the first analysis outcomes, design a training for the team.
 The following topics might be covered: